 On 17 May 2022, the Panel reported back to the global community on the need to support the shift in thinking that is required to achieve a more comprehensive ‘worldview’ of pandemics and similar emergencies, with the report presenting tools to map policy domains and scenarios and to observe interactions over approximately a five-year timeline.

 - The report, launched on 17 May 2022, is expected to assist and inform policy and public understanding of plausible scenarios as the pandemic evolves.
+Watch the recording of the launch event here.

 - The report intends to enable policy-makers to grasp the key dimensions that provide evidence-based insights that support decision-making, in order to achieve an optimistic and sustainable end to the pandemic.